 Google allows you to change this.
 By adding an extra line of code in your Google Analytics, you can alter the definition of bounce rate.

 Exclude people who have spent a certain amount of time on your page before leaving.
 This is the adjusted bounce rate.
 I set it at 60 seconds.
-A minute is enough time for a person to spend on a page and show that the content was interesting and engaging.

 Insert this code between the ga(‘send’, ‘pageview’); and the finishing line of your universal code: